surniaulula/wpsso/readme.txt

 = 3.48.4-rc.2 =

-(2017/11/18) Fixed the description from Yoast SEO in a post loop.
+(2017/11/18) Fixed an SQL syntax error when deleting expired transients.
+Fixed the description from Yoast SEO in a post loop.
 Added a 'wpsso_get_event_place_id' filter for single event place ids.

 = 3.48.3 =